SLNC-DIMP/juneteenth/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="/objects/048_freedmens_colony.jpg" padding="5em" %}
+{% include feature/jumbotron.html objectid="/objects/048_Freedmens_colony.jpg" padding="5em" %}

 {% include feature/nav-menu.html sections="About the Juneteenth Collection" %}

 ## About the Juneteenth Collection

 This collection features items from the State Library of North Carolina's [Digital Collections](https://digital.ncdcr.gov/) and online resources [NCpedia](https://ncpedia.org/) and [ANCHOR](https://ncpedia.org/anchor/anchor) that embody the spirit of the Juneteenth holiday.
-These items discuss the history of the the holiday, but also display the history of African Americans in North Carolina.
-This collection is intended to commemorate the triumph of African Americans over adversity and emphasize their achievements in education, art, and business throughout North Carolina history.
+These items discuss the history of the the holiday with a focus on emancipation, freedom seeking, and the various ways that this took shape in our state.

 {% include feature/image.html header="Juneteenth 2024 Event Calendar" objectid="juneteenth002" caption=false width="25" link="https://aahc.nc.gov/2024-juneteenth-event-calendar"%}
 ## Learn More